Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 Matrix-Vector Multiply
 ======================

 The DSPLib contains a Matrix-Vector Multiply/GEMV (General Matrix Vector Multiplication) solution.
 The GEMV has two input ports, one for each input operand.
-Only iobuffer connections are supported.
+Only IO-buffer connections are supported.

-The input iobuffer for the matrix is defined as Matrix A (inA) and is described by the ``TP_DIM_A`` and ``TP_DIM_B`` template parameters which specify the number of rows and columns in the matrix, respectively.
+The input IO-buffer for the matrix is defined as Matrix A (inA) and is described by the ``TP_DIM_A`` and ``TP_DIM_B`` template parameters which specify the number of rows and columns in the matrix, respectively.

-The second iobuffer of data is defined as Vector B (inB) and will be a vector with a size of ``TP_DIM_B`` elements.
+The second IO-buffer of data is defined as Vector B (inB) and will be a vector with a size of ``TP_DIM_B`` elements.
 The number of columns and the number of elements in the vector must be equal and are therefore defined by the same template parameter.

-The output iobuffer containing the result of the matrix-vector multiplication is connected to the output port.
+The output IO-buffer containing the result of the matrix-vector multiplication is connected to the output port.
 The output data will be a vector of size ``TP_DIM_A``.

 Entry Point
 ===========